mcjkurz/qhchina/docs/pkg_docs/stylometry/index.md

 get_author_profile(author)
 ```

-Get the z-score normalized feature values for a specific author.
+Get the feature values for a specific author.

 **Parameters:**
 - `author` (str): Author name

-**Returns:** (DataFrame) DataFrame with 'feature' and 'zscore' columns, sorted by z-score descending
+**Returns:** (DataFrame) DataFrame with 'feature' and 'value' columns, sorted by value descending

 <br>